dominodatalab/reference-project-domino-orchestrator/README.md

 Here you see that the three runs (`job_1`, `job_2`, and `job_3`) have no dependencies, so they will be executed in parallel. `model_1`, however has a dependency on `job_3`, so the orchestrator will wait for `job_3` to complete before executing the `model_1` task.
 Similarly, `app_1` depends on `model_1`, which needs to be built successfully before the application is deployed.

+## Authentication
+The [test_deploy.py](https://raw.githubusercontent.com/dominodatalab/reference-project-domino-orchestrator/main/test_deploy.py) and the [DominoAPISession](https://github.com/dominodatalab/reference-project-domino-orchestrator/raw/main/dom_orch/api.py) singleton expect that the following environment variables are present during execution of the test script:

+* DOMINO_USER_API_KEY - Name of the running project
+* DOMINO_PROJECT_NAME - User API key
+* DOMINO_PROJECT_OWNER - Username of the owner of the running project

+These are used for identifying the Domino instance URL, current project, and authentication key.
+They need to be present in the environment running the `test_deploy.py` (or any script using `dom_orch` for that matter).

 ## Example usage

 The [test_deploy.py](https://raw.githubusercontent.com/dominodatalab/reference-project-domino-orchestrator/main/test_deploy.py) files includes sample code for parsing, building the execution graph, and running the tasks defined in the demo control file ([test_deploy.cfg](https://github.com/dominodatalab/reference-project-domino-orchestrator/raw/main/test_deploy.cfg)).